Destreza: History

 Jerónimo Carranza's seminal treatise De la Filosofía de las Armas y de su Destreza y la Aggression y Defensa Cristiana was published in 1582 under the sponsorship of Don Alonso de Guzmán El Bueno, 7th Duke of Medina Sidonia, but according to its colophon was compiled as early as 1569.

 Carranza's work represents a break from an older tradition of fencing, the so-called esgrima vulgar or esgrima común ('vulgar or common fencing').
 That older tradition, with roots in medieval times, was represented by the works of authors such as Jaime Pons (1474), Pedro de la Torre (1474) and Francisco Román (1532).
 Writers on destreza took great care to distinguish their "true art" from the "vulgar" or "common" fencing.
 The older school continued to exist alongside la verdadera destreza, but was increasingly influenced by its forms and concepts.

 After Carranza laid the groundwork for the school with his seminal work, Pacheco de Narváez continued with a series of other books which expanded upon Carranza's concepts.
 While Pacheco originally clung closely to Carranza's precepts, he gradually diverged from them in significant respects.
 This divergence eventually caused a split between followers of Carranza (Carrancistas) and those of Pacheco (Pachequistas), essentially resulting in the existence of three different schools of fence in Iberia.

 These new fencing methods quickly spread to the New World.
 Originally, this was the esgrima común, but eventually included destreza as well.
 Carranza himself was governor of Honduras for a time.
 Destreza authors and masters can be documented in Mexico, Peru, Ecuador, and the Philippines.
 Some degree of influence on the Philippine martial arts is highly likely, although this is an area that requires further research.

 El Buscón (1626) by Francisco de Quevedo ridicules a student of Pacheco's Libro de las grandezas de la espada.
 The chapter ends with a mulatto fencing master who comments that "the book [...] was good but made more fools than skilled [fencers], since most did not understand it".
 Quevedo also composed injurious poems against Pacheco.

 In the 18th century, destreza began a decline in popularity in favour of the dominant French school.
 This resulted in technical changes which become increasingly apparent by the beginning of the 18th century.
 By the 19th century, fencing texts in the Iberian Peninsula begin to mix destreza concepts with ideas and technique drawn from French and Italian methodology.
 While destreza underwent a kind of revival in the late 19th century, it appears to have largely disappeared by the beginning of the 20th century.

+Influences from destreza were still found in the 19th century, with the 1849 Manual del Baratero applying them to knife fighting with the navaja or traditional jackknife.